Booking.com: best prices

 A couple of kilometers away to the east is the Castell de la Trinitat which has recently been renovated.
 You can get some great views over the Bay of Roses and the town itself from the Citadel.

-Whist staying in Roses make sure you make the excursion over the hills to Cadaques - a very pretty resort frequented by Salvador Dali and Picasso in the early to mid 20th century.
+Whist staying in Roses make sure you make the excursion over the hills to Cadaques which is a very pretty resort frequented by Salvador Dali and Picasso in the early to mid 20th century.
 You can also visit Dali's seaside home at Portlligat.
+This is well worth the trip.

 Next to Roses are two important nature reserves; the Creus Cape Peninsula and the Parc Natural dels Aiguamolls de l'Emporda, an important wetland site.
 Both deserve a visit.